sedhossein/clean-code-with-clear-coder/README.md

 - befor start and write the code, first should wrote his tests.
 Toppa is a fan of two kinds of tests: unit tests and integration tests.
 Unit tests test functionality in isolation.
 Integration tests ensure that a change over _here_ doesn’t break something over _there_.
 Test-driven development is an approach that helps ensure that tests are in place and can help keep code clean.

+- Be a master listener, one of the tricks is being a good listener to learn and understanding well !
+Evrybody know how to speak and kill the time .

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna